textileio/go-threads/db/README.md

 them as payloads in events.

-These events are also aggregated in a returned `format.Node`, which is the compatible/analogous information to be used by `Threadservice` to add in the peer own log in the thread associated with the `DB`.
+These events are also aggregated in a returned `format.Node`, which is the compatible/analogous information to be used by `net.Net` to add in the peer own log in the thread associated with the `DB`.
 Likewise, `EventCodec` also do the inverse transformation.
 Given a `format.Node`, it transforms its byte payload into actions that will be reduced in the db.